 The Petitioner shall implement a Community Engagement Plan during the construction period of the Project in order to predict, preempt and address issues which may arise affecting the general community.
 The Community Engagement Plan shall provide, without limitation, a communication plan and schedule for regular construction updates and advisories, point contacts for Petitioner and Petitioner’s primary contractors, engagement plan with the Upper Falls and Newton Highlands Area Councils and local businesses, and communications with Ward councilors and any other interested councilors.
 The Petitioner shall designate a single individual to communicate with the neighbors, the Ward 5 and Ward 8 City Councilors, and the Newton Upper Falls and Newton Highlands Neighborhood Area Councils via email.
 The designated individual shall send updates of any changes of the construction schedule to the established distribution list.

-Not less than two (2) months prior to the commencement of any Site work and/or other construction activities related to the work approved through this Special Permit/Site Plan Approval, a Construction Liaison Committee shall be established consisting of two (2) designees of the Petitioner, four (4) residents from the neighborhood surrounding the Project, one (1) representative of the Needham Street commercial community or the Newton-Needham Regional Chamber, and the Ward 5 City Councilors.
-The President of the City Council shall appoint the resident neighborhood members.
+Not less than two (2) months prior to the commencement of any Site work and/or other construction activities related to the work approved through this Special Permit/Site Plan Approval, a Construction Liaison Committee shall be established consisting of two (2) designees of the Petitioner, four (4) residents from the neighborhood surrounding the Project, one (1) representative of the Needham Street commercial community or the Newton-Needham Regional Chamber, one (1) Ward 5 City Councilor and one (1) Ward 8 City Councilor.
+The President of the City Council shall appoint the resident neighborhood members and the City Councilors.
 Meetings of the Liaison Committee will be open to the public, and the Liaison Committee will establish such agenda and procedures as it shall see fit.

 The purposes of the Liaison Committee shall be: